* Quick Links *

 You can hear it for free on The Sweet Spot archives, or on iTunes

-~ As Music Editor of Epitome art music & lifestyle "goddess journal," Jen has curated mixes and contributed write-ups on sophisticated new fusion and underground styles, available on their SOUNDS page
+~ As Sounds Director of Epitome art music & lifestyle "goddess journal," Jen has curated mixes and contributed write-ups on sophisticated new fusion and underground styles, available on their SOUNDS page

 Background & CV